briancurtin/deprecation/docs/index.rst

     foo()
         Do some stuff

+        .. deprecated:: 1.0
-        *Deprecated in 1.0, to be removed in 2.0.
-Use the bar function instead*
+           This will be removed in 2.0.
+Use the bar function instead.

 You can pass varying amounts of detail to this decorator, but note that in most cases it removes the ability to use